[GCP] Establishing an efficient Cloud Functions development environment [JavaScript]

 Hot Reload

-If you use npm start, you need to manually restart function-framework every time you change the code.
-This
+With `npm start`, you have to manually restart `function-framework` every time you change the code.
+This is a

-is a rather time-consuming task, so I'll try introducing hot reloading.
-I'll introduce
+tedious task, so I'm going to try implementing hot reloading.
+I'll

 npm install npm-watch